brandur/sorg/content/articles/logfmt.md

     info | Performing garbage collection  module=kafka.cleaner.GarbageCollectionManager
     info | Starting all fetchers          module=kafka.consumer.ConsumerFetcherManager

-I'd also recommend introducing a convention to assign a machine-friendly "tag" field so that any of these lines can still easily be found with a Splunk
-search:
+Assigning a machine-friendly "tag" to each log line can make them more easily machine searchable:

     info | Stopping all fetchers          tag=stopping_fetchers module=kafka.consumer.ConsumerFetcherManager
     info | Performing log compaction      tag=log_compaction module=kafka.compacter.LogCompactionManager
     info | Performing garbage collection  tag=garbage_collection module=kafka.cleaner.GarbageCollectionManager
     info | Starting all fetchers          tag=starting_fetchers module=kafka.consumer.ConsumerFetcherManager

-## Building context (#building-context)
+## Building incremental log context (#building-context)

+**Update (July 30, 2019):** *These days I'd recommend using a [canonical log line](/canonical-log-lines) instead of the practice described in this section.*

-logfmt also lends itself well to building context around operations.
+Logfmt also lends itself well to building context around operations.
 Inside a request for example, as important information becomes available, it can be added to a request-specific context and included with every log line published by the app.
 This may not seem immediately useful, but it can be very helpful while debugging in production later, as only a single log line need be found to get a good idea of what's going on.

 For instance, consider this simple Sinatra app: